Teax-Hub/Main/README.md

 This github is not managed by the real Teax.
 Join the Discord Server: https://discord.gg/Swbp9CAWUa

+This loadstring will be updated whenever Teax releases an update.

 # Phantom Forces
 The loadstring DOES NOT have the settings.
 Make sure to paste the settings with the loadstring.
 ```lua